 This page explains the meaning of a sense of doom: the ambient, background feeling that something is wrong, unfinished, or approaching even when no clear reason is visible.
 If your feeling is more sudden, urgent, and body-driven, see the separate guide to the feeling of impending doom.
 This page stays with the slower background form of doom and the life context that may be sitting underneath it.

 A sense of doom means you feel that something is wrong, unfinished, or approaching before you can clearly explain why.
 It may show up as background dread, heaviness, restlessness, bracing, or a quiet feeling that something needs attention.
+The certainty of the feeling is real, but certainty is not the same as accuracy.
 In Preveal's body-signal framing, it is not treated as a prediction.
 It is treated as a signal asking for context.

 Most people who feel a sense of doom describe it the same way.
 Not a specific fear.
 Not a clear threat.
 Just a heaviness, a weight, a persistent background certainty that something bad is approaching or already quietly unfolding.
 The feeling sits beneath ordinary daily activity.
 It follows you into the morning.
 It makes concentration harder than it should be.
 It is there when you wake and there when you try to sleep.